tremor-rs/tremor-www-docs/docs/tremor-script/extractors/glob.md

 # Glob

-Glob is an extractor that checks if the input string matches the specified Unix shell-style pattern.
+Glob is an extractor that checks if the input string matches the specified [Unix shell-style pattern](https://en.wikipedia.org/wiki/Glob_(programming)#Unix-like).
 The extractor fails if an pattern is specified that is not valid or the string doesn't match the pattern.

 ## Predicate